 Photo by Jórunn Sjöfn

-Next to Seljalandsfoss waterfall and another of South Iceland's hidden gems is a waterfall that many people miss.
-Gljufrabui waterfall is only an 820-yard (750-meter) walk away from Seljalandsfoss, next to a farm, so you have no excuse not to visit if you're already in the neighborhood.
+Many people miss our next hidden gem in South Iceland, which is located next to Seljalandsfoss Waterfall.
+Gljufrabui Waterfall is only an 820-yard (750-meter) walk away from Seljalandsfoss, so you have no excuse not to visit if you're already in the area.

 Photo from Wikimedia, Creative Commons, by Tiffany Bailey.